 Public Speaking Stress is Like Having a Headache

-Doesn’t reflect on your skill, strength, preparation, or worth.
+- Doesn’t reflect on your skill, strength, preparation, or worth; and

-In fact, because public speaking stress helps you focus on the job at hand, you might even do a better job than you would if you were totally stress-free!
+Ironically, because public speaking stress helps you focus on the job at hand, you may even do a better job than if you were stress-free!

 In 25 years of speaker coaching, I’ve helped my individual speaker coaching clients develop their strengths and skills to become authentic and effective communicators.

 Along the way, I’ve developed tips for everything from small talk to speaking up in meetings, from managing fear to making an impact.

 And now, I’ve shared it all in 100 Top Public Speaking Tips: The Book.
 This beautifully designed PDF booklet is searchable, clickable, and categorized, so that you can find what you need, instantly.